snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 ## Canonical event model

 The sections below go over the standard fields found in all Snowplow events.
+We provide a `Source` for each field, however sometimes a field may have multiple sources e.g. a value originally set by a tracker but is overwritten by a later enrichment; in this case we have tended to classify this as the earliest source.

 ### Common fields (platform and event independent)